BPS relations from spectral problems and blowup equations: Introduction

-In this note we give a proof of the sufficiency conjecture and the compatibility formula when $X_N$ is the resolution of the cone over the $Y^{N,0}$ singularity and a partial proof in the case of $Y^{N,m}$ with $m\neq 0$ (see \cite{Brini:2008rh} for a detailed description of these geometries).
-We will show that the compatibility formula is a natural consequence of the $K$-theoretic blowup equation \cite{Gottsche:2006bm,Nakajima:2003pg,naga,ny}.
-Furthermore, we give a compact formula for all the inequivalent $B$-fields that satisfy the compatibility formula.
-In the particular case of the $Y^{N,0}$ geometry, the $K$-theoretic blowup equation has been rigorously proved \cite{naga}, which completes the proof of the sufficiency conjecture and the compatibility formula.
+In this note we give a proof of the sufficiency conjecture and the compatibility formula when $X_N$ is the resolution of the cone over the $Y^{N,m}$ singularity (see \cite{Brini:2008rh} for a detailed description of these geometries).
+We will show that the compatibility formula is a natural consequence of the $K$-theoretic blowup equation \cite{Gottsche:2006bm,Nakajima:2003pg,naga,ny,Nakajima:2011}.
+Furthermore, we give a compact formula for all the inequivalent $\mathbf{B}$-fields that satisfy the compatibility formula.

 The rest of the paper is structured as follows.
 We review in section 2 the background for the compatibility formula, including the basics of topological string on toric Calabi-Yau threefolds, and how the compatibility formula is required from the conjectural quantization condition for CIS and the conjectural Fredholm determinant in the spectral theory.
 We also review the $Y^{N,m}$ geometry and the $K$-theoretic blowup equations.
 Section 3 is the core of the paper where the connection between the compatibility formula and the blowup equations is established.
-We give some comments on the proof in Section 4.
+We give some comments on the proof in section 4.
 We also clarify in the appendix our convention for the Nekrasov partition function for $SU(N)$ pure SYM and the refined topological string partition function for $Y^{N,m}$ geometries.